 Waismann Treatment™ – When Medical Science is Ahead of Its Time

 If we as a small medical group can provide this type of effective approach, we believe it’s possible for other places to provide the same level of care and results.
-It’s time to upgrade the standard of care for opioid use disorder because individuals and the community at large stand to benefit.
+It’s time to upgrade the standard of care for opioid use disorder because individuals and the community stand to benefit.
 As a society, we already have the science and resources available to provide real solutions and allow people to have a much better quality of life free from opioid dependence—collectively, all we need are the right priorities.